 Major Pros and Cons of Travertine Tile

 Here comes the tricky part!
-Now it is time to talk about the advantages and disadvantages of travertine tiles.
+Now it is time to talk about the advantages and disadvantages of travertine tiles because just like any other natural stone, this one has its ups and downs, too.
 Yes, we have said that variety of color and style is a great advantage and there are a number of benefits that can go far and far beyond simplistic style.
-Also, it is possible to say that travertine tiles can be a great investment for your home because of the fact that it can add value.
+Also, it is possible to say that travertine tiles can be a great investment for your home because of the fact that it can add value and also because it is much more economical than marble.

 But, are there any disadvantages?
 Yes, our dear readers, there are some disadvantages that we need to talk about.
 Because as a homeowner, you need to be aware of all the good sides and bad sides about travertine tiles, and then you should make a choice about it.
 Are you ready?
 Let’s get started with the summary infographic.